KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

     # For example, with an NGINX Ingress controller:
     nginx.ingress.kubernetes.io/rewrite-target: /
 spec:
-  # Optional: Specify an IngressClass if you have multiple Ingress controllers
+  # Specify an IngressClass to choose which controller implements the rules.
-  # ingressClassName: "nginx-example"
+  ingressClassName: "nginx-example"
   tls: # Optional: For TLS termination
   - hosts:
     - myapp.example.com